AccessComputing Team Application

 AccessComputing provides a nationwide resource to help students with disabilities pursue computing fields and computing educators and employers, professional organizations, and other stakeholders develop more inclusive programs and share effective practices.

 - engage in an online community of peers and mentors to help guide you through transitions to college, graduate school, and employment

 - receive information from AccessComputing staff about paid internships, research experiences, and other work-related opportunities

 - are eligible to receive funding to attend professional conferences or for tutoring

-High school, college, or graduate students with disabilities in the United States are eligible to be AccessComputing Team members.
+College and graduate students with disabilities in the United States are eligible to be AccessComputing Team members.
 Participants must demonstrate an interest in pursuing professional careers in computing fields.
 These fields include systems designers, computer scientists, information professionals, software developers, information systems analysts, technology teachers, computing faculty, and other computing professionals.

 How to Apply

 Submit the online AccessComputing Team Application, or submit the following by postal mail, fax, or email.
 Applications are accepted on an ongoing basis.
 Please contact us if you would like assistance in completing any portion of your application.